-The BAS service is going through significant change in relation to recruitment and retention incurring vacancies within the service, one of which is the team manager post, essential to maintain leadership and management throughout the service.
-Despite best efforts the service will find it challenging over the coming months to maintain the standard until the service is back to full establishment.
+The BAS service is going through significant changes in relation to recruitment and retention incurring vacancies within the service, one of which is the team manager post, essential to maintain leadership and management throughout the service.
+The reduction in funding has also caused gaps in service due to vacancies not being recruited to, which has had an impact on waiting times.